Oil3/Webm-QuickLook-Plug-In/README.md

 - [x] scale-fits the thumbnail in Finder, paused but playable if needed (e.g. gallery  view.).
 - [x] properly pauses and resumes like a .mov or .mp4,
 - [x] has a new sample video.
-- [x] has lowered requirements (From macOS 15 Sequoia down to Monterey 12).
+- [x] has low requirements (From macOS 15 Sequoia down to Monterey 12).
+- [x] ultra-lightweight, and doesn't run in the background.

 ##